grame-cncm/guidolib/doc/server/source/overview.rst

 The HTTP GUIDO Engine is a web server that provides music score layout services, based on the the `GUIDO Engine library <http://guidolib.sourceforge.net/>`_ and on the :ref:`gmn` format.
 These services are availble using HTTP requests.
 The corresponding API is inspired by a RESTful design and is close to the `C/C++ API <http://guidolib.sourceforge.net/doc/guidolib/>`_.

-The semantic of the operations is carried by the HTTP method (POST, GET) and their scope is indicated by the URI:
+The semantic of the operations is carried by the HTTP method (POST, GET, HEAD) and their scope is indicated by the URI:

 • POST is used to create a new score,
 • GET is used to get a score or score attributes
+• HEAD is used to read the header of a server response

 Typical examples of transactions with the server could be as follows: